Twipped/InterviewThis/InterviewThis.md

 - Do you use MVC or similar code structuring?

 - What is your primary backend language, including version?

+- Do you host your product yourself (Local, CoLo, VPS) or is it running on a cloud platform such as AWS or Heroku?

 - Do you use open source libraries, and are you aware of the licensing on those libraries?